openbmc/phosphor-logging/extensions/openpower-pels/registry/README.md

 There is room for up to 10 callouts in a PEL.

+The callouts based on system type can be added in two ways, by using either a key called `System` or by `Systems`.

+The `System` key will accept the system name as a string and the user can add the callouts specific to that system under the `System`.

+Suppose if multiple systems have same callouts, the `Systems` key can be used.
+The `Systems` can accept the system names as an array of strings and the list of callouts common to those systems can be listed under the key.

 Available maintenance procedures are listed [here][1] and in the source code [here][2].